memedheibrahimi/memedheibrahimi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor (RTDa) at [Politecnico di Milano](https://www.polimi.it/), within the Department of Electronics, Information and Bioengineering ([DEIB](https://www.deib.polimi.it/)) and the BONSAI Lab.
+I am a non-tenure Assistant Professor (RTDa) at [Politecnico di Milano](https://www.polimi.it/), within the Department of Electronics, Information and Bioengineering ([DEIB](https://www.deib.polimi.it/)) and the BONSAI Lab.
 My research focuses on **optical networking** — including hollow-core fiber (HCF) deployment, the design of next-generation and 6G optical networks, and LLM-based network automation — and I teach data center networking.

 I received my (industrial) Ph.D. from Politecnico di Milano in 2022.
 My doctoral thesis was recognized among the **top-3 best Ph.D. theses in Telecommunications** at DEIB, Politecnico di Milano.